danielcifuentes54/aws-security-specialty/README.md

 * The public key is stored in ~/.ssh/authorized_keys (on the EC2 instance)
 * The private key is downloaded and then deleted from AWS
 * Keys pairs do not get deleted from EC2 instance's root volumes when the key pair is removed from the EC2 console
-* Launching an EC2 instance with prebuilt AMI, thje old key pair will exist alongside with the new key pair
+* Launching an EC2 instance with prebuilt AMI, the old key pair will exist alongside with the new key pair
 * Remediating Exposed EC2 Key Pairs:
-  * Remove all the public keys in ~/.ssh?authorized_keys on EC2 instances
+  * Remove all the public keys in ~/.ssh/authorized_keys on EC2 instances
   * Create a new key pair and add its public to the ~/.ssh/authorized_keys file on all EC2 instances
   * Note: Use a SSM run command to automate the process